mathspp/mathspp/pages/02.blog/01.problems/p004-solvability-of-the-water-buckets/item.en.md

 ### Problem statement

-You have $n$ buckets, each bucket with capacity for $c_i$ litres of water, $i = 1, \hdots, n$.
+You have $n$ buckets, each bucket with capacity for $c_i$ litres of water, $i = 1, \cdots, n$.
 You want to manipulate the buckets in such a way that one of them holds exactly $t$ litres of water, knowing that the only moves you can do are:

  - completely fill up bucket $i$ so that it holds $c_i$ litres of water;
  - completely empty bucket $i$ so that it now holds $0$ litres of water;
  - move water from bucket $i$ to bucket $j$, until bucket $i$ becomes empty or bucket $j$ becomes full, whatever happens first.

-Prove that, if $t$ is not a multiple of the greatest common divisor of the $c_i$, $i = 1, \hdots, n$ then this is impossible to achieve.
+Prove that, if $t$ is not a multiple of the greatest common divisor of the $c_i$, $i = 1, \cdots, n$ then this is impossible to achieve.

 For example, if the buckets have capacities $4$ and $6$ and $t = 3$, then you can't perform the moves above to get exactly $3$ litres of water into one of the two buckets as the greatest commond divisor of $4$ and $6$ is $\gcd(4, 6) = 2$ and $3$ is _not_ a multiple of $2$.